Alcoholic Recovery: How to Help an Alcoholic?

 What Can I Do For Someone I Love?

 Alcoholic Recovery is the answer you’ve been looking for.
-If one of your loved ones has a significant drinking problem, you have probably had a front-row seat to watch the devastation that has occurred.
+If one of your loved ones has a significant drinking problem, you probably have a front-row seat to watch the devastation.
 That is also a tragedy.
 The fact you are reading this information is a testament to how much your care and want to see your loved one recover from their drinking problem.

-Assuming that is your intention, the following information should help guide you to help them as best as you can.
+Assuming that is your intention, the following information should help guide you to help them as best as possible.

 Alcoholism is a Disease

 As you contemplate how to help anyone with a drinking problem, you must understand they aren’t weak in character.
 They aren’t morally flawed.
 What they are is sick with a very devious disease.
 Yes, addictions are classified as diseases.